Cue Cards Samples with band 8 answers

 Why you decided to watch it:

 As someone who has always been interested in history and culture, I was immediately drawn to this documentary.
-I had always been curious about the Vatican, as it has played such an important role in history, not just for the Catholic Church but for the world as a whole.
+I have always been curious about the Vatican, as it has played such an important role in history, not just for the Catholic Church but for the world as a whole.
 I also wanted to learn more about the political influence of the Vatican in contemporary times.

 What you learned during the documentary: